CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 #### Run All Tests Against the Minified Release Version of Cesium

  `npm run test-release`

+#### Run a Single Test or Suite

+Sometimes it is useful to run a single test or suite for easier debugging purposes.
+To do this simply change the `it` function call for the desired test to `fit`, the `f` stands for `focused` in Jasmine speak.
+Likewise, to run an entire suite, use `fdefineSuite` instead of `defineSuite`.

 ## Testing Previous Versions of Cesium